nickloman/arcade-of-memories/instructions.md

 ### Street Fighter 2 Turbo, Tekken, Mortal Kombat

 What to say really?
-Obligatory.
+Obligatory and still fun.

 ## Dreamcast